 Welcome to Radio Active, a Sunday evening report from POP!
 Goes The Charts that gets to the chart of the matter: all the highlights from the CHR/Top 40 chart, as published by Mediabase 24/7 and Mediabase Research.
-The government may not be open, but we’re sure open to analyzing this week’s data and giving you the best of the best music at pop radio.
-Let’s get into it!
+Before we head into the holiday break and a short rest from the Sunday report, it’s time to report on those frosty finds one more time for 2017:

 Check out our Facebook, Instagram and Twitter pages for more chart coverage and commentary.